luyadev/luya.io/docs/guide/concepts/tags.md

 ## Parse content

 Perhaps you are not in a context where the parsing is enabled.
-In this case you can parse your content by using `luya\TagParser::convert()` or with Markdown integration `luya\TagParser::convertWithMarkdown()`.
+In this case you can parse your content by using <class name="luya\TagParser" method="convert" /> or with Markdown integration <class name="luya\TagParser" method="convertWithMarkdown" />.
 This enables the availabilty to parse tags even in your controller or view files.

 ```php
 echo TagParser::convert('Hello this is: tooltip[John Doe]'); // Parse content with tags